JNehlsen/ttTools/README.md

 ## Found a bug?
 Want a feature?
 It's impossible to keep track of bugs and feature requests unless they're centralized.
 [Please submit all bugs and feature requests here.](https://github.com/egeste/ttTools/issues)

-I will do my best to keep this updated as TT changes.
+* I will do my best to keep this updated as TT changes.
-I know next to nothing about chrome extensions, so the extension will not work for the time-being.
+* I know next to nothing about chrome extensions, so the extension will not work for the time-being.
 The bookmarklet does.
-Toggle Animations dosen't fully work, and until further notice that feature is discontinued.
+* <b>Toggle Animations dosen't fully work</b>, and until further notice that feature is discontinued.
-Tagging dosen't work fully, and until further notice that feature is discontinued.
+* <b>Tagging dosen't work fully</b>, and until further notice that feature is discontinued.

 ## A big thank you to :
 Steve Regester